 Jump to accessibility statement Skip to content

-I have been a senior lecturer in Higher Education since 2007, having previously taught at Teesside University.
-As well as teaching BSc (Hons) Occupational Therapy, I have also taught on a National Leadership programme on behalf of the University of Leeds.
+I have been a Senior Lecturer in higher education since 2007, having previously taught at Teesside University.
+As well as teaching occupational therapy, I have also taught on a national leadership programme on behalf of the University of Leeds.

-I have taught in Switzerland and Malaysia, and have enjoyed supervising international students via distance learning.
-I have supervised students undertaking dissertations on projects at BSc (Hons) and MSc level and have had the pleasure of assisting with student's conference presentations and posters.
+I have taught in Switzerland and Malaysia and have enjoyed supervising international students via distance learning.
+I have supervised students undertaking dissertations on projects at BSc (Hons) and MSc levels and have had the pleasure of assisting with students' conference presentations and posters.

-Prior to teaching I worked in the National Health Service, initially as an Occupational Therapist and working my way up to become an Assistant Director of Community Services.
-My practice experience is in mental health, infectious diseases, older age medicine & surgery, orthopaedics and community equipment loans.
-I have managed a range of Allied Health Profession services as well as Wheelchair services and a Children's Centre.
+Prior to teaching I worked in the NHS, initially as an occupational therapist and working my way up to become an Assistant Director of Community Services.
+My practice experience is in mental health, infectious diseases, older age medicine and surgery, orthopaedics, and community equipment loans.
+I have managed a range of allied health profession services as well as wheelchair services and a children's centre.
 I am currently working in partnership with a horticultural day centre for people with learning disabilities.

 Teaching and supervision